biostochastics/CCProfileSwitch/README.md

 pipx install .

 # Initialize - auto-detects and imports your current token as 'default' profile
+# Also offers to set up shell integration automatically
 claude-profile init

+# The init command will:
+# 1. Import your existing Claude credentials as 'default' profile
+# 2. Detect your shell (bash/zsh/fish)
+# 3. Offer to add shell integration to ~/.zshrc or ~/.bashrc
+# 4. Enable the 'cpswitch' command for automatic environment setup

 # Save additional profiles with different tokens
 # Method 1: Let it auto-detect current token (if you've switched in Claude Code)